baymlab/HMSphages/docs/resources/04_everydaychecklist.md

 # Beginning of the day

-- Clean down your bench with ethanol
+- Clean your bench with ethanol
 - Locate your protocols for the day and read through them
 - Make sure you have all the materials and equipment for the day’s experiments